estebanbecker/Parallel-computing-UPC/README.md

 ### Avoiding the if condition

-To avoid the code to check an if condition we can use the following
+To avoid the code to check an if condition we can use the following for
-code:
+loop:

 ``` objectivec
 for(int j=MYTHREAD; j<TOTALSIZE-1; j+=THREADS ){